 A different ribbon cutting

-Little Bear Peak opened in 2015 to house Front Range Community College’s Automotive Technology, Manufacturing and Energy Technology, and Welding Technology programs.
+Little Bear Peak opened in 2015 to house Front Range Community College’s Automotive Technology and Welding Technology programs.
 Welding student Rachel Chapman had the honor of ceremoniously opening the building, but it wasn’t your usual ribbon cutting.
 Rachel used a welding torch to cut a ribbon welding students had fabricated.

 What’s inside Little Bear Peak?